mehtaculous/connectors/README.md

 - Every move dynamically updates the metadata and SVG image of the NFT on-chain and in real time.
 - Players can win by getting **4** in a row *horizontally*, *vertically* or *diagonally*.
 - When a player wins, they are transferred the winning game board (total supply is capped at **100**).
-- If the game ends in a draw (or if maximum supply has been reached), no player will receive the NFT.
+- If the game ends in a draw (or if max supply has been reached), the NFT will remain with the smart contract.

 ### Mainnet